mdn/content/files/en-us/web/manifest/id/index.md

 ## Description

 The `id` manifest member serves as a unique identifier for your web app.
-It allows browsers to distinguish between different applications, even if they are served from the same URL.
-This includes the following implications:
+It allows browsers to distinguish between different applications:

 - When a browser comes across an app manifest with an `id` that does not correspond to an already installed application, it treats that manifest as a description of a distinct application, even if it is served from the same URL as another application.
 - When a browser comes across an app manifest with an `id` that matches the identity of an already installed app, it treats the new manifest as a replacement for the existing app's manifest, even if the app is served from a different URL than the one installed previously.